40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

-Reward flights are regarded as the best use of Velocity Points – especially in premium cabins.
+We consider reward flights to be the best use of Velocity Points, especially in premium cabins.
 Virgin Australia has some great overseas partners you can use points on.
-Also, be sure to check out the highest Velocity Points-earning credit cards we have this month.
+If you need a top-up, check out the highest Velocity Points-earning credit cards we have this month.

 1. Fly coast-to-coast in Virgin Australia Business Class